Venue: Orleans Showroom

 Success came in a big way in 1964 after entering the studio with producer Smokey Robinson.
 They released the smash "The Way You Do the Things You Do," the first in an amazing series of 37 career top 10 hits.

-With Robinson again at the controls, they returned in 1965 with their signature song, "My Girl," as well as hits like "It's Growing," "Since I Lost My Baby," "Don't Look Back" and "My Baby."
+With Robinson again at the controls, they returned in 1965 with their signature song, "My Girl," as well as with hits like "It's Growing," "Since I Lost My Baby," "Don't Look Back" and "My Baby."

 After the chart-topping ballad "Just My Imagination (Running Away with Me)" in 1971, some of the members left the group and they went through a complex series of lineup changes.